Today’s Wonder of the Day was inspired by Josh. Josh Wonders, “Why do fish make fish tornadoes?” Thanks for WONDERing with us, Josh!

 If you know much about fish, you probably know that they commonly swim in groups.
 Upon seeing a group of fish swimming together, many children will immediately exclaim, “A school of fish!”

 School is actually a technical term with a particular meaning when it comes to a group of fish.
 Any group of fish congregating together is called a shoal.
 For a shoal to be considered a school, it must meet certain criteria.
 A group of fish is only a school if all the fish are swimming together at the same speed, in the same direction, and turning at the same time.

 Fish in groups find food easier.
 Swimming in groups also helps fish find potential mates.
 If danger approaches, it’s much safer to be part of a large group of fish than to be on your own.
 And who knows?
 It may just be more fun for fish to hang out with friends.
-Don’t you think it would be fun to swim as part of a fish “tornado"?
+Don’t you think it would be fun to swim as part of a fish tornado?
 We do!